info | Sidhe & Faery | Other types

 school computer labs)... or change the home page, if possible.

-- Make two sets of teeny tiny (about the size of the palm of your hand) wings,
+- Make two sets of palm-sized wings,

 or buy them.
 One: white, possibly sparkly, feathery, or both.
 The other: red